Starciad/StellarDuelist/CONTRIBUTING.md

 ## Documenting

-When contributing to the Stardust Defender project, it's essential to provide clear and informative documentation for your code.
+When contributing to the Stellar Duelist project, it's essential to provide clear and informative documentation for your code.
 Proper documentation helps other developers understand your changes and ensures the maintainability of the project.
 In C#, we use documentation comments with special tags to generate documentation automatically.

 ### Documentation Tags